01-edu/public/subjects/string_literals/README.md

 - `split_at`, that divides a string in two returning a tuple
 - `find', that returns the index if the first character of a given string that matches the pattern

-> This exercise will test the **heap allocation** of your function!
+> This exercise will test how many times the **heap is going to be allocated**!\
-> So try your best to allocate the minimum data on the heap! (hit: &str)
+> So try your best to allocate the minimum data on the heap!

 ### Notions